storj-archived/kfs/README.md

 ### Ad-Hoc S-Bucket Initialization

-Given the low cost of creating and opening a LevelDB, it is not necessary to create all `B` S-Buckets at once.
-Instead, a S-Bucket can be created the first time data is to be stored inside of it.
+Given the low cost of creating and opening a LevelDB, it is not necessary to create all 256 S-Buckets at once.
+Instead, an S-Bucket can be created the first time data is to be stored inside of it.
 Additionally, S-Buckets can be opened and closed as needed, eliminating the potential overhead of opening a large number of file descriptors.
 Operations on a given S-Bucket should be added to a queue which when drained may trigger a close of the S-Bucket's underlying database.

-Due to the nature of Kademlia's metric for determining distance, the possible candidates for each S-Bucket decreases quickly (because there will be very few hashes that are significantly close), the lower bit S-Buckets will be the first to reach their cap.
-Since the quantity of possible hashes is much larger than any node population can ever be, some of the S-Buckets corresponding to very short distances will likely remain empty.

-In some cases this trait is undesirable because it means that in practice the maximum capacity of a given KFS instance will be less than the defined constraints.
-However, in the case of the Storj network, if a node cannot store a piece of data it must relay the opportunity to a nearby node which may serve to improve the equality of shard distribution among peers.

-Because S-Buckets representing greater distance from the Reference ID will be more active, implementations of KFS can selectively choose to leave these "hot spots" open all of the time to avoid potential churn of frequent opening and closing of their underlying databases.
+Due to the nature of Kademlia's metric for determining distance, buckets will fill approximately evenly.
+The result of the XOR operation on the pseudo-random first bytes of the reference ID and hash should give any given bucket a relatively even chance of receiving any given file.
+As the node approaches capacity, some buckets will fill sooner than others.
+Offers that would be sorted into these buckets should be declined and relayed to other nodes.

 Constants
 ---------